 Online payments

-With Stripe configured, clients can pay invoices directly from the public invoice link with a credit or debit card.
-Payments land in your Stripe account and are recorded against the invoice in CaseFlow automatically.
+With CaseFlow Payments set up, clients can pay invoices directly from the public invoice link with a credit or debit card.
+The money is deposited to your firm's bank account and the payment is recorded against the invoice in CaseFlow automatically.

 Plan requirement